mybonk-wiki

 The bitcoin JSON-RPC API allows to interact with bitcoin deamon in a varierty of ways: cURL, JavaScript, Python …

-First you need to make sure Bitcoin Core is setup to accept Remote Procedure Calls (RPC):
+First you need to make sure Bitcoin is setup to accept Remote Procedure Calls (RPC):

 For instance you could run getnetworkinfo using the following cURL: